How Booze Brands are Raising the Bar Amid a Cluttered Category

 6. Arts and Craftsmanship

 Mexican beer brand Modelo Especial for the past three years has partnered with artists to create glassware that reflects its heritage of craftsmanship and artisanal qualities.
-This fall it took the effort up a notch—combining on-premise sampling with a program that had bar-goers sketching glassware designs on coasters, and along the way, driving brand awareness and trial.
-The artwork will be used to inspire an artist who will create four designs for next year’s glassware collection.
+Recently it took the effort up a notch—combining on-premise sampling with a program that had bar-goers sketching glassware designs on coasters, and along the way, driving brand awareness and trial.
+The artwork was used to inspire an artist who created four designs for the glassware collection.
 “We created a program that helps consumers learn a little more about the brand and gives them a bit more of a consumer experience,” says Raul Ruiz, senior brand manager at Modelo Especial.

-Dubbed the “Modelo Especial Real, Authentic Craftsmen” contest, the eight-week program, which launched Aug.
-28, took place at 96 bar events in nine markets (Boston, Chicago, Dallas, Houston, Los Angeles, Miami, New York City, San Antonio and San Francisco).
+Dubbed the “Modelo Especial Real, Authentic Craftsman” contest, the eight-week program took place at 96 bar events in nine markets (Boston, Chicago, Dallas, Houston, Los Angeles, Miami, New York City, San Antonio and San Francisco).
 At the events, brand specialists engaged and educated consumers and provided samples and a Modelo Especial glass as a takeaway.
 Attendees were encouraged to create new designs on Modelo-branded coasters that were uploaded to the contest site or to Instagram and Twitter via #designtheespecialcontest and displayed at the venue (Agency: Legacy Marketing Partners, Chicago).

 7. Outdoor Adventure